esm-tools/esm_tools/docs/workflow.rst

 To define a new phase, the following keywords and mappings (key/value pairs) are available.
 (Keywords that are indicated with ``< >`` need to be adapted by the user.)

 ====================================================== ============ =========================== ==========================================================
-Keyword                                                Mandatory    Default value               Function
+Keyword                                                Mandatory    (Default) values            Function
 ====================================================== ============ =========================== ==========================================================
   **workflow**                                         yes          --                          Chapter headline in a runscript or configuration section,
                                                                                                 indicating that an alterations to the standard workflow